amit08255/javascript-tdd/README.md

 <br />
 <p align="center">

-  <h1 align="center">ReactJS NextJS TDD</h1>
+  <h1 align="center">JavaScript TDD</h1>

   <p align="center">
-    This is a simple project to demonstrate how to design ReactJS apps with test-driven development.
+    This is a simple project to demonstrate how to design JavaScript applications with test-driven development.
+This application is designed with ReactJS NextJS and uses Jest testing library.
     <br />
   </p>
 </p>